A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Asymptotic Regimes

-{\bf When the Number of Consumers Grows.} When the number of consumers increases, each additional user has some budget $B_n$, and since the total power availability is fixed, competition among users arises on the same amount of power and hence utility companies will increase their revenue-maximizing prices.
+When the number of consumers increases, each additional consumer has some budget $B_n$.
+With the total power availability from companies being fixed, they will increase their prices. { We have the following simplifying assumption.